ajfAfg/browser-game-concentration/README.md

 ## Quick start

 First, you can build and start a web server.
-You need to enter your PC password at this time (This reason is described later).
+And you need to enter your PC password at this time (This reason is described later).

 ~~~bash
 cd webserver